Photo Printing Studios

 The newly-wed couple then arrives at the groom’s house where the groom’s mother now welcomes them with aarti and tilak.
-Also, the impression of the bride’s foot is taken on a white cloth using red color dye.
+Also, the impression of the bride’s foot is taken on a white cloth using red colour dye.
 This ritual is called bodhu boron or welcoming the bride into the groom’s family.

 On the first night that the bride spends at her in-law’s house, the couple is supposed to sleep in separate rooms.
 This is known as kalraatri.